 The way I look at it there are three important types of photos: the portrait shot, the detail shot, and the scenic shot.
 As the name implies the Portrait is the one where the all too proud fishermen hold up their prize.
 This is by far the most important.
 Then there is the detail shot, just the fish or even a smaller part of the fish, that shows off what made it so great, to begin with.
 Then the last is the one above, the scenic shot.
 It’s kind of a combination of a landscape and a portrait as it shows off the fisherman’s skills while also tempting the viewer to go back out on the water.

 It’s important when you plan your trips that you think about how you are getting around.
 Going light is key but there is a big difference between going out in a drift boat as opposed to walking.
 You can get away with more in a drift boat.
-Either way I tend to go light because I don’t like having lots of gear while I’m on the water.
-My usual setup while walking is a single camera body, one lens and a flash.
-Either the D5, D750, and then the 24-70 with the SB-5000.
+Either way, I tend to go light because I don’t like having lots of gear while I’m on the water.
+My usual setup while walking is a single camera body, one lens, and a flash.
+Either the D5, D750 and then the 24-70 with the SB-5000.
 That’s it, that’s all I take!
 Now if I’m in a boat I take more because I can bring a bigger bag and that bag is not stuck on my back.
 You wouldn’t think it but 15lbs over uneven terrain gets old fast especially while trying to fish.
-The other plus side to having less means I’m already setup ready to go.
+The other plus side to having fewer means I’m already set up ready to go.
 When it comes to working with aquatic species you have to be fast.
-You can’t play the fish long, you can’t hold it out of the water a long time, you have to be gentle with it.
-While photos are great, it’s important not to hurt the subject or else there won’t be any left for the next generation.
+You can’t play with the fish long, you can’t hold it out of the water for a long time, you have to be gentle with it.
+While photos are great, it’s important not to hurt the subject, or else there won’t be any left for the next generation.